datagrains/csv_etl_pipeline/README.md

 ### Cloud deployment
 To deploy the pipeline to a Cloud environment (AWS, Azure etc), add a GitHub Actions workflow file (.yaml) in csv_etl_pipeline/.github/workflows for your target environment.

 A pre-configured Dockerfile is included.
 The workflow builds a Docker image and pushes it to the Cloud whenever the repo is updated.
-Deployment templates for various environments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).
+Deployment templates for various environments are available in `GitHub Actions > New Workflow > Deployment > View All` (must be signed into your GitHub account).

 As an example, a folder called `aws` has been provided which includes additional files required for deploying to AWS.